How Long Does Applesauce Last In Fridge?

 Signs of Spoiled Applesauce

-Your senses are often the most reliable tools for determining whether applesauce has spoiled.
+Your senses, plus a look at the container, are the most reliable tools for spotting spoiled applesauce.
 Look out for the following indicators:

-• Mold: Any visible mold growth on the surface is a clear indication that the applesauce should not be consumed.
+• Mold: Any visible mold growth on the surface—of any color—is a clear indication that the applesauce should not be consumed.

-• Off smell: A sour or fermented odor is a telltale sign that the applesauce has gone bad.
+• Off smell: A sour, alcoholic, or fermented odor is a telltale sign that the applesauce has gone bad.

-If you encounter any of these signs, or if you're in doubt, it's safer to err on the side of caution and dispose of the applesauce.
+If you encounter any of these signs, or if you're in doubt, err on the side of caution and dispose of the applesauce—do not taste it to check, because harmful bacteria can be present without an obvious change in flavor.
 For more information on food safety and storage, explore our comprehensive guides, such as how long do mulberries last in the fridge? and how long does fresh fish last in the fridge?.
 Remember that proper storage and regular inspection are your best defenses against consuming spoiled food.

 How Long Does Applesauce Last in the Fridge?